 The key to safe enjoyment of any off-highway vehicle is being responsible, using common sense and practicing important skills, all of which are covered and practiced in this program.

-Full participation, hands-on skills and a written examination are required to successfully complete the program and receive certification which is valid for 3 years.
+- Full participation, extensive hands-on demonstrations and a written examination, are required to successfully complete the program and receive Industry Standard certification issued through Canada Safety Council or Portage College.